Basic Gardening Tools Every Newbie Should Have

 garden hose with adjustable nozzle

-A garden hose with a flexible nozzle is another essential tool as your outdoor plants need water.
+A garden hose with a flexible nozzle is another essential tool, as outdoor plants need water.
 With the adjustable nozzle, you can manage the water pressure when watering newly sprouted seeds or delicate flowers.

 Another great thing is to invest in a rotating nozzle that prevents your hose from getting twisted.
-Also, estimate the hose length before buying one as the longer the hose the water pressure is lower.
+Also, estimate the hose length before buying one, as the longer the hose, the lower the water pressure.

-So, before starting your garden, ensure that it is close enough to the water source as a hose needs to be kept coiled and out of direct sunlight.
+So, before starting your garden, ensure it is close enough to the water source, as a hose must be kept coiled and out of direct sunlight.

 Self-watering Container

-The self-watering cans are not a must but help if you do go on vacation or away from home a lot.
-You can use the container to provide water to the plant roots and keep them hydrated indoors or outside.
+The self-watering cans are not a must, but they help if you go on vacation or away from home.
+You can use the container to water the plant roots and keep them hydrated indoors or outside.

-The base of the container is the reservoir that allows your plants to absorb the water at a pace and will alert you when empty.
+The base of the container is the reservoir that allows your plants to absorb the water at a pace and will alert you when it is empty.

 Garden Fork